-Since Say-on-Pay started in 2011, Roper has received 92% support, on average, for its executive compensation program.
-At the 2017 Annual Meeting of Shareholders, 95% of the votes cast were in favor of the advisory Say-on-Pay vote to approve executive compensation, high relative to peers, and consistent with 96% and 97% support in 2016 and 2015, respectively.
-The Compensation Committee believes the Say-on-Pay vote reflects the strong support of shareholders for our long-standing pay-for-performance philosophy and approach of integrating executive compensation with our value creation model as well as for recent changes to our executive compensation program.
+Since Say-on-Pay started in 2011, Roper has received an average of 92% support for its executive compensation program.
+At the 2018 Annual Meeting of Shareholders, 95% of the votes cast were in favor of the advisory vote to approve executive compensation.
+This level of support is high relative to peers, and consistent with prior years' support of 95% in 2017, 96% in 2016 and 97% in 2015.
+The Compensation Committee believes the Say-on-Pay vote reflects the strong support of our shareholders for our long-standing pay-for-performance philosophy and approach of integrating executive compensation with our value creation model as well as for recent changes to our executive compensation program.

-Taking into consideration input from shareholders, the Say-on-Pay vote, external developments, and internal considerations, Roper has made many changes over the past several years to its executive compensation program to ensure it is closely aligned with the long-term interests of our shareholders:
+Taking into consideration input from shareholders, the Say-on-Pay vote, external developments, and internal considerations, Roper has undertaken many changes over the past several years to its executive compensation program to ensure it is closely aligned with the long-term interests of our shareholders:

-- · CEO's annual cash bonus was replaced with a multi-year long-term cash incentive award. - · Dividends on restricted shares are not paid until the shares are earned, and are forfeited if not earned. - 100% of restricted shares are performance-based, with all vesting contingent upon meeting multi-year EBITDA and operating cash flow margin performance requirements. - · Only stock options, which are inherently performance-based, vest by continued service alone. - A three-year cumulative performance goal must be met for full vesting of restricted shares (versus a one-year goal for each year previously). - Annual vesting of equity awards (one-third per year over three years) was eliminated. - · CEO equity awards may vest only at the end of a three-year performance period. - Equity awards for other named executive officers may vest 50% after year 2 and 50% after year 3. - EBITDA performance for full vesting of restricted shares was increased in 2017 by 16% to \$4.0 billion and for 2018 by another 15% to \$4.6 billion. - For 2017, the operating cash flow measure as a percentage of revenue was changed from an internal goal to results relative to an external benchmark with 50th percentile performance required for any portion of the restricted shares to vest and 75th percentile performance required for full vesting. - 96% of our CEO's compensation is subject to performance risk and tied to long-term financial results and stock price, with all incentive compensation tied to achievement of pre-set performance objectives over three to five years, and none tied solely to a single annual measurement period. - In light of the transformation of our business portfolio, Standard & Poor's changed out our Global Industry Classification System (GICS) in 2014 and we may request another change to a more appropriate GICS to reflect our significant growth in software.
+- Prior CEO's annual cash bonus was replaced with a multi-year long-term cash incentive award. - · Dividends on executive officers' restricted shares are not paid until the shares are earned, and are forfeited if shares are not earned. - 100% of restricted shares are performance-based, with all vesting contingent upon meeting multiyear EBITDA and relative operating cash flow margin performance requirements. - Only stock options, which are inherently performance-based, vest by continued service alone. - A three-year cumulative performance goal must be met for full vesting of restricted shares (versus a one-year goal for each year previously). - Annual vesting of equity awards (one-third per year over three years) was eliminated. - CEO equity awards may vest only at the end of a three-year period. - Equity awards for other named executive officers may vest 50% after the second year and 50% after the third year. - EBITDA performance for full vesting of restricted shares was increased in 2018 by 15% to \$4.6 billion. - Starting in 2017, the operating cash flow less capital expenditures and capitalized software (measured as a percentage of revenue) was changed from an internal goal to relative performance against an external benchmark with 50th percentile performance required for any portion of the restricted shares to vest and 75th percentile performance required for full vesting - 97% of our prior CEO's compensation was and 95% of our current CEO's compensation is subject to performance risk and tied to financial results and stock price. - In light of the transformation of our business portfolio, Standard & Poor's changed out our Global Industry Classification System (GICS) in 2014 and we may request another change to a more appropriate GICS to reflect our significant growth in software. - Based on the results of the advisory vote at the 2017 Annual Meeting of Shareholders to approve the frequency of the Say-on-Pay vote, the Say-on-Pay vote will continue to be every year.